Central Illinois Probate Lawyer

 If no unusual problems develop, the typical timeline for the estate to remain open is nine months to one year.
 However, during that time, substantial partial distributions (asset allocation) to the parties named in the will are common if all interested parties have waived their rights to protest the will and all debts have been paid.

 To find out more about how we may be able to help you or to schedule an initial consultation to discuss your case, please call 866-677-8081 or contact us online.
-We have offices in Chillicothe and Peoria.
+Our office is in Chillicothe.